B-Yan/traductionPlugin/README.md

 - Add youtube ++
 - Make sur that the software can work with multiple tab ++
-- Allow for many different video on the same page ++
 - Optimize the AI (in my test run watching the 10 sec video is quicker than running the AI) ++ (Maybe we could replace speechrecognition directly by pocketsphinx?)
 - Add unit test to python backend
 - Add a config.file